Hunt for youths who started fire at supermarket

 The suspects were a male and female, both of average height and build.

-The girl wore glasses and had hair 'tied down' and the male had short hair.
+The girl wore glasses and had her hair in a ponytail and the male had short hair.

 Anyone with any information should contact police on 101 referencing crime number 13180068268.